Through the Looking Glass (Siouxsie and the Banshees album): History

-For the Through the Looking Glass sessions, which took place in September and October 1986, they chose material mainly dating from the first half of the 1970s, from an era preceding the 1976 formation of their band.
+For the Through the Looking Glass sessions, which took place in August and September 1986, they chose material mainly dating from the first half of the 1970s, from an era preceding the 1976 formation of their band.
 Most of the songs were from artists who had influenced them: Roxy Music, John Cale, Iggy Pop, the Doors and Kraftwerk.
 Producer Mike Hedges, who hadn't worked with them since 1984, was called back.
 The instrumentation was different; for this album, they hired other instrumentalists including a brass section and a harpist.
 Musician Martin McCarrick, who would become an official member of the Banshees after this album, created string arrangements for several tracks.

 The band's version of Iggy Pop song "The Passenger" featured brass arrangements played by Pete Thoms and Luke Tunney, who had already worked with Siouxsie and Budgie on the Creatures' single "Right Now".

 Release

 Through the Looking Glass was released on 2 March 1987 on Polydor.
 A few weeks after, Bowie contacted them to be the special guests at two shows on his Glass Spider Tour in Anaheim.

 The album was reissued on CD with bonus tracks in October 2014.

 A 180g vinyl reissue of the album, remastered from the original ¼” tapes and cut half-speed at Abbey Road Studios by Miles Showell, was released in August 2018.

+In October 2024 the album was reissued on crystal clear vinyl with new artwork featuring a mirror board sleeve, for National Album Day.